hobbyquaker/mqttDB/README.md

 ### Views

-You can create views that publish an array of objects that match certain criteria by publishing a `map` function, an optional `reduce` function and an optional `filter` to the `meta/query/<view-id>` topic.
-The map and reduce functions can be any valid  Javascript code, if you want to add something to the view you just have to return it.
-In the map function `this` refers to a document, the function is then applied to all documents to compose the view.
+You can create _views_ that publish an array of objects that match certain criteria by publishing a _map_ function, an optional _reduce_ function and an optional _filter_ to the `meta/query/<view-id>` topic.
+The map and reduce functions can be any valid Javascript code, if you want to add something to the view you just have to emit it.
+In the map function `this` refers to the document, the function is then applied to all documents to compose the view.
+After the _map_ function completed the optional _reduce_ function is called and can work on the result.

-This is loosely inspired by CouchDB and MapReduce, but this is _not_ a _"real"_ MapReduce implementation, the map function is just called for every object, the reduce function can then work on the result array of the map function.
+This is loosely inspired by CouchDB and MapReduce, but this is _not_ a _"real"_ MapReduce implementation.

 Example: Publish the payload `{"map": "if (this.type === 'light') emit(this._id)"}` on the topic `meta/query/lights` to create a view "lights" that contains the ids of all objects that have a `type` property with the